PetrusBorges/PetrusBorges/README.md

 ##

 Front End Developer with 1 year of experience in creating mobile apps and software.
-I actively contributed to the development of more than 5 web applications such as Front End, using technologies such as React and Vue.js.
-Also, I had the opportunity to participate in the creation of 1 mobile apps using React Native.
+I actively contributed to the development of more than 5 web applications as Front End, using technologies such as React, Vue.js and NestJS.
+Also, I had the opportunity to participate in the creation of 1 mobile application using React Native.
 I worked on web and mobile systems projects for companies like Vasco, Eldorado Prime, Xerife do Carro, Bahia APP, Global SCM and Pé de Podologia.

 Currently working as a Front End Developer at Bluelogic Sistemas e Consultoria.
 I have strong experience in JavaScript, TypeScript, Vue.js, React.js, React Native, Next.js and NestJS.